Lachee/discord-rpc-csharp/Docfx/articles/features/joining.md

 ```

 ### Spectating
-Spectating has been removed from Discord.
+Spectating has been removed from Discord 😢

 ## Code Example
 The [DiscordRPC.Example](https://github.com/Lachee/discord-rpc-csharp/blob/master/DiscordRPC.Example/Joining.cs) project contains a very basic example of the joining flow.
 Use 2 seperate clients as an example.